About the College Houses

 - Play-reading discussions

-- Dinners with artists, authors and business leaders
+- Dinners with artists, authors and notable alumni

 - Pizza parties, bagel breakfasts and field trips